Philippe Saunier

 The cover of L'art du pastel, 2014, showing Mary Cassatt's Lydia Leaning on Her Arms (in a theatre box).
 Pastel, 1879.

-Philippe Saunier (born 1972) is a French art historian who is chief curator at the Bureau de l'inventaire des collections et de la circulation des biens culturels at ministry of culture.
+Philippe Saunier (born 1972) is a French art historian who is chief curator at the Bureau de l'inventaire des collections et de la circulation des biens culturels at the Ministry of Culture of France.
 He was formerly with the Musée d'Orsay and the Musée Picasso in Paris.
 He is the author with Thea Burns of L'art du pastel (2014) which was translated into English and published by Abbeville Press in 2015 as The art of the pastel.